-SENIOR politicians from across the parties are set to head for York next summer when the 2023 ‘Radix Big Tent Ideas Festival’ is staged in Dean’s Park.
+SENIOR politicians from across the parties are set to head for York next summer when the 2023 ‘Radix Big Tent Ideas Festival’ is staged in Dean’s Park, York.

 Organisers say the non-partisan festival will literally take place in tents pitched in the park behind York Minster and is expected to attract more than 2,000 attendees.